GarciaInes/Scrum-Mastering/Daily/Indicators.md

 * Do we hold each other accountable, for what we signed up to do?
 * Scope & bureaucracy creep are snapped nice & early
 * Team meets throughout the day for more detailed discussions & progress when needed

+At the end of the day, daily is there as a touch point for aligment and for the team to adjust their plan for the next 24h so that the Sprint Goal can in fact be achieved.
+Keeping time and quality fixed, whilst adjusting how to make it happen as a collective.
+* Is this happening?
+* Are the updates valuable for all team members?
+* Do the team jump in with comments/help to others updates?
+* Are outstanding items followed by the team after the daily?